frogcjn/SwiftwithPython/README.md

 }
 ```

-4. PythonKit is not a requirement to use Python on iOS, but if you want to use code in `testPythonKit()` in next step to test, then you should add `PythonKit` on the Xcode project settings, there is a Swift Package Manager configuration.
+4. `PythonKit` is not a requirement to use Python on iOS, but if you want to use the code in `testPythonKit()` in next step to test, then you should add `PythonKit` on the Xcode project settings, there is a Swift Package Manager configuration.

 ![Image](https://github.com/user-attachments/assets/e25a1ea8-586e-48a1-904c-78798755f2fa)